rubenspgcavalcante/webpack-extension-reloader/README.md

 | --background     | background        | The **entry** name for the background script                      |
 | --no-page-reload |                   | Disable the auto reloading of all **pages** which runs the plugin |

-Every time webpack triggers a compilation, the extension reloader are going to do the hot reload :)
+Every time content or background scripts are modified, the extension is reloaded :)
 **Note:** the plugin only works on **development** mode, so don't forget to set the NODE_ENV before run the command above

 ### Contributing